vmware-tanzu/velero/design/Implemented/multiple-label-selectors_design.md

 As of today Velero supports filtering of resources based on single label selector per backup.
 It is desired that Velero support backing up of resources based on multiple labels (OR logic).

-**Note:** This solution is required because kubernetes label selectors only allow AND logic of labels.
+**Note:** This solution is required because Kubernetes label selectors only allow AND logic of labels.

 ## Background
 Currently, Velero's Backup/Restore API has a spec field `LabelSelector` which helps in filtering of resources based on